Leah1977/Fit_Time_MS4/README.md

 Users can create a profile page.

 Users will be able to save information for future purchases.
-They will be able to edit or delete information as necessary.
+They will be able to edit or delete the information as necessary.
 They can also view their order history.

 ## Shopping Basket

-- Users will be able to add items to their basket.
+- Users will be able to add items to their baskets.
 - They can view their basket by clicking on the basket icon at the top of the page.
 - Adjust the quantity.
 - Delete products.